 3. Lightning Ridge Hot Bore Baths

 Lightning Ridge is well known for its black opal.
-But that’s not the only thing you can get there.
+But that’s not the only thing worth a drive out of town for.
 The water in the Bore Baths at Lightning Ridge comes from the Great Artesian Basin and is approximately two million years old.
-Sitting at a 40 to 50 degree temperature, the hot springs are a perfect excuse for a short trip out of town.
+Sitting at a 40 to 50-degree temperature, the hot springs are a perfect excuse for a short trip out of town.
 Even better, the hot springs are completely free to visit.

 Cost: Free